dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 #### 4.2.1 Keyword Settings

-* BFSDL_HEADER - Must appear as the first non-whitespace element in the BFSDL Stream.
+* BFSDL_HEADER - Must appear as the first non-blank setting in the BFSDL Stream.
-* END_HEADER - Must be the last non-blank setting, which marks the end of the block.
+* END_HEADER - Must be the last non-blank setting, which marks the end of the header.

 #### 4.2.2 Configuration Settings